Anthony Pagden

-Anthony Robin Dermer Pagden (born May 27, 1945) is an author and professor of political science and history at the University of California, Los Angeles.
+Anthony Robin Dermer Pagden is an author and professor of political science and history at the University of California, Los Angeles.

 Biography

 Anthony Pagden is the son of John Brian Dermer Pagden and Joan Mary Pagden.
 Mr Pagden was educated at the Grange School in Santiago de Chile and Westminster School in London.
 He attended the University of Barcelona from 1964 to 1967.
 From 1967 to 1969 he worked as an assistant editor at the Trianon Press (Paris), and as a free-lance translator.
 He also spent some time in Cyprus in 1967 and 1968.
 Admitted in 1969 to Oriel College, Oxford to read Persian and Arabic, he changed the following year to History and Spanish.
 B.A.
 1972 (Congratulatory First Class Honours) awarded the De Osma Studentship; M.A.
 (Oxon) 1979; D.Phil.
 (Oxon) 1980.